symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

    Every epoch, at least **70%** of all eligible voting nodes need to cast their votes or **finalization stalls**.

-   Therefore, **if you are planning to take your node offline** (for example, for maintenance) it is important that you **unlink your voting keys** for that period so that finalization is not impaired.
+   Therefore, **if you are planning to take your node offline** for a long time it is important that you **unlink your voting keys** for that period so that finalization is not affected.

 *****************
 Build an API node